How to Make Soap

 My Soap Making Process

-I made some soap for a fundraising sale for the Annex Cat Rescue.
+I made some soap for a fund raising sale for the Annex Cat Rescue.
 I also make catnip filled toys, but I was bored and wanted to try something new.
 Here is how I did it.

 Years before I had made soap.
 Once when I got some mink fat from a farmer.
 Another time when I tried with an all vegetable recipe.
-Both experiment were sucessful but a long time back and before the days of stick blenders.
+Both experiment were successful but a long time back and before the days of stick blenders.
 These make mixing the soap and lye much faster and result in a much faster soap making process.

 In theory it's very simple, oil/fat, lye and a bit of water.
 That's all.
 In practice different fats bring different characteristics and it is good to mix different fats to benefit from better sudsing, harder soap, less harsh feel etc.